 + ((RT|cluster center – RT|x )/ (RT))2 (16)

 Here previous analysis of the measurement of known peaks (landmarks) gave c(m/Z) = 5.98 10-6 and c(RT) = 2.35 where (m/Z) = c(m/Z) . (m/Z) and (RT) = c(RT) are three times standard deviation of measurement determined by study of landmark peaks.
-We present results for c = 1, 2 and 3 although latter case does not appear in all analyses as we consider c=3 as so large that many “incorrect” peaks are assigned to clusters.
+We present results for c = 1, 2, and 3, although the latter case does not appear in all analyses, as we consider c=3 to be so large that many “incorrect” peaks are assigned to clusters.
 This extends Medea, which is the trimmed deterministic annealing algorithm described in [9] where deterministic annealing is applied separately to each trimmed cluster.